A-I-Research-Facility/Self-driving-cars/Module 1/Chapter 2/README.md

 * Even though detection, and segmentation of objects is done with advanced machine learning methods, their reliability cannot be 100% guaranteed.
 In fact, it is far from what humans can do.
 * A huge amount of training data is required for machine learning models.
 And processing this data before feeding it to the model, is a very expensive and time consuming task.
 Unfortunately, it cannot be done with machines.
 * Hardware failure is a big issue.
 A malfunctioning sensor can have devastating consequenses.
+* Apart from hardware failure, environmental conditions like rain, fog, reflections, lens flare, tunnels, etc., can also hinder with the sensory readings.
+Accomodation of these sensory uncertainities is quite challenging, but extremely crucial.

 <br/>
 <div align="center">